(Disponible en français)

 After you have determined the accounting periods, fill in your costs for each period for security services.

-In order to allocate the costs to the units affected by the cost categories and covered by the application, the LTB needs to know whether or not the costs affect all the units in the complex.
+In order to properly allocate the costs to the units affected and covered by the application, the LTB needs to know if the costs affect all the units in the complex.

-Shade either the "Yes" or "No" circle to indicate whether any of the operating cost categories relate to non-residential portions of the complex or other residential complexes.
+Shade either the "Yes" or "No" box to indicate whether any of the operating cost categories relate to non-residential portions of the complex or other residential complexes.

 If you answered "Yes", you must list the cost category and provide details about how you propose the costs should be allocated.
 You can propose to allocate the costs based on floor area, market value, or revenue generated.
 If none of these methods are reasonable, you may propose another method.
 You can propose different methods for allocating the costs for different operating cost categories.

-For the method you propose, you must provide the information necessary to allocate the costs between the residential portions and non-residential portions of the complex (or other residential complexes).
+For the proposed method, you must provide the information necessary to allocate the costs between the residential portions and non-residential portions of the complex (or other residential complexes).
 For example, if you propose that costs should be allocated based on revenue generated and the operating cost category relates to non-residential portions of the complex, you must determine the revenue generated by the residential portions and non-residential portions of the complex and provide the details in the space provided.

-In Column 1, list the unit numbers for those units that are both affected by the cost category and covered by the application.
-In Column 2, provide the total current rent charged for the units listed in Column 1.
-In Column 3, provide the total current rent charged for all the units in the residential complex that are affected by the cost category.
+In Column 1, provide the total current rent charged for all of the units listed as covered by the application for Reason #1 or Reason #2.
+In Column 2, provide the total current rent charged for all the units in the residential complex that are affected by Reason #1 or Reason #2.
+This can include units listed as not covered by the application.

-If a unit in the complex that is affected by the cost category is currently vacant or not rented, use the average rent for all the rental units in the residential complex.
+If a unit in the complex that is affected by the cost category is currently vacant or not rented, use the average rent for all the rental units in the residential complex to determine the rent charged for the vacant unit.

 Example: